 Just as we all have different kinds of intelligences, we also have different preferred learning styles.
 These are the ways we are used to learning, or the ways we learn most easily.
 We can distinguish between seven different learning styles:

 You will usually combine these styles when you’re learning, but some styles may be more effective or natural for you than others.
 Recognizing your preferred learning style is helpful so that you can be as effective as possible in your learning.

 It’s also helpful to explore various learning methods.
-A learning method is a specific process or learning activity; while a learning style refers to the type of learning involved in the activity.
-Below (and linked here as a PDF) is a list of 71 learning methods, organized by some learning styles.
+A learning method is a specific process or learning activity, while a learning style refers to the type of learning involved in the activity.
+Below is a list of 71 learning methods, organized by learning style.
 This list was adapted from The Self-Directed Learning Handbook by Maurice Gibbons.
 It should be very helpful throughout your learning practice.

 71 Learning Methods